sundayirvine-code/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. isalpha -Write a function that checks for alphabetic character.
 5. Sign  - Write a function that prints the sign of a number.
 6. There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you - Write a function that computes the absolute value of an integer.
+10. a + b  - Write a function that adds two integers and returns the result.

+    Prototype: int add(int, int);